Create MATLAB Reinforcement Learning Environments

-When you create an environment object, you must specify the action and observation
+When you create the environment object, you must specify the action and observation

 signals that the agent uses to interact with the environment.
 You can create both discrete

-and continuous action spaces.
+and continuous action and observation spaces.
 For more information, see

 What signals you select as actions and observations depends on your application.
 For example, for control system applications, the integrals (and sometimes derivatives) of error signals are often useful observations.
 Also, for reference-tracking applications, having a time-varying reference signal as an observation is helpful.

-Reinforcement Learning Toolbox™ software provides predefined MATLAB® environments for which the actions, observations, rewards, and dynamics are already defined.
+The Reinforcement Learning Toolbox™ software provides some predefined MATLAB® environments for which the actions, observations, rewards, and dynamics are already defined.
 You can use these environments to: